Does a Working Interview Mean I Got the Job

 When to Ask for Feedback and When to Move On

 Feedback is a gift—but timing and framing matter.
 If you don’t receive an update within the timeline they gave, wait three business days before sending a brief, professional follow-up asking for next steps.
-If the employer declines to provide constructive feedback, that’s data in itself—some organizations avoid detailed critique due to legal or policy constraints.
+If the employer declines to provide constructive feedback, that’s data in itself—some organisations avoid detailed critique due to legal or policy constraints.
 In those cases, pivot to self-reflection and data collection: compare your process to the deliverable and identify repeatable improvements.

 Know when to move on.
 If the employer repeatedly delays, expects unpaid work without clear compensation, or cannot answer mobility or visa questions that are essential for you, redirect your energy.
 The opportunity cost of a lingering process can be high; choose employers who respect your time and provide clear decision-making processes.